EinScott/Pile/README.md

 - SoLoud for the Audio module
 Custom implementations are possible.

-It also includes an extendable system for managing assets, a sprite batcher capable UTF8 Unicode text rendering via SpriteFonts using TrueType fonts, performance tools and a logging system.
+It also includes an extendable system for managing assets, a sprite batcher, UTF8 Unicode text rendering via SpriteFonts using TrueType fonts, performance tools and a logging system.

 There are also some math structs, like Vector2 & 3, Point2 & 3, Quaternion and Rect (of integers) as well as some extensions to corelib classes, especially Math.